Mini Split units are great DIY units to install and cool an open space or section of a home.

 Here Is the Kit on Amazon that I Bought.

 Pioneer Decorative PVC Slim Line Cover Kit for Mini Split Air Conditioners and Heat Pumps

 While most cover kits are the same, they can come with different turns and elbows, so be sure to get one that matches your install.

 The only tool needed is a screw gun to bolt the screws into the wall.

 Below is how I installed the cover kit.
 Be sure to follow the instructions that come with any kit bought.

 I made a video at the bottom of the page for a visual walk-through if needed.

 How To Install a Wall Cover Kit for a Mini Split

-- The kit will came with lots of plastic pieces and screws.
+- The kit will come with lots of plastic pieces and screws.

-- I had to use different screws since the ones in the kit did not reach though the stucco.
+- I had to use different screws since the ones in the kit did not go through the stucco.
 The screws likely will work for most walls.

 - The top section has two pieces, the bottom piece goes in first.

-- The top cover piece simply screws into place.
+- The top cover screws into place onto the bottom piece.

 - The long pieces snap together and fit into the top section.

-- They have one screw that goes into the wall and two for holding the pieces together.
+- One screw goes into the wall and two screws hold the pieces together.

 - At the bottom I used the flex-able line that came with the kit.
 I did have to make a cut to get it around the line-set.